A British man donated his frozen big toe to a Yukon bar so he can drink it in a cocktail

 (CNN) — When Adam Gerle went to work one morning this week, he was thrilled to finally find a parcel with a frozen big toe in it.

-Gerle is the general manger of the Downtown Hotel in Dawson City, Canada, which is world-renowned for an extremely gross traditional drink - the Sourtoe Cocktails.
+Gerle is the general manger of the Downtown Hotel in Dawson City, Canada, which is world-renowned for an extremely gross traditional drink - the Sourtoe Cocktail.

 The latest big toe to reach the hotel belonged to Nick Griffiths, a former British Marine who lost it during a winter ultra marathon in 2018, according to a statement by Downtown Hotel.